Subscribe to our blog

 Mobile apps sit in the app stores for days, months or even years going completely unnoticed.

 With millions of apps available in both app stores, every app has stiff competition.
 Some app developers accept the fact that their app might not get noticed right away while others are hell-bent on getting their app downloaded.

 Thankfully, there’s a process called App Store Optimization (ASO), where developers can fine-tune their app listings to rank for relevant keywords and find the right audience.

-In recent years, more and more app developers have realized that ASO is no longer a hidden gem but instead a necessary step in marketing an app.
+In recent years, more and more iOS app developers and Android app developers have realized that ASO is no longer a hidden gem but instead a necessary step in marketing an app.
 With ASO, developers are capable of:

 Start by asking yourself a few questions.
-How do users search?
+How do users conduct their searches?
 What types of words or phrases do they use to find apps?
 Users tend to search in 2-3 word feature-based phrases.
 Using accurate mobile data will help developers understand user search behavior to better optimize their app.

 Keep in mind, developers that have an app on the iOS App Store are limited to a 100-character keyword bank.
-Google Play, however, doesn’t make developers declare their keywords.
+The Google Play Store, however, doesn’t make developers declare their keywords.
 Developers should still narrow down their targeted keywords to what is most relevant to their app and use them within the description.

 It’s also important to include relevant keywords that explain the app’s core features.
 If one of the core features is matching pieces, a developer could title their app, “App Name: Tap & Match!”

 On iOS, titles play a huge role in overall phrase building.
 Selecting the right keywords in the title could contribute to additional phrases that the app could rank for.